kbariotis/kostasbariotis.com/blog/guide-to-package-lock-json/index.md

 ## Takeaways expanded

 ### Always commit `package-lock.json` to your VCS.
 It will ensure that all clients that download your project and attempt to install dependencies, will get the exact same dependency tree.
+Furthermore, you are able to checkout previous commits and replicate the dependencies state of that commit.

 ### Don't attempt to manually update neither `package.json` or `package-lock.json`.
 Use always NPMs' CLI and it will automatically keep both files in sync.

 ### Don't use `npm install` without arguments to fetch dependencies.
 Always use `npm ci` and `npm install` to install a specific dependency.
-Use `npm ci` everywhere when all you want is to update your local dependencies tree.
+Use `npm ci` everywhere when all you want is to update the local dependencies tree.
+Even on your local develpment environment.

 Always use NPMs' CLI to install/uninstall specific dependencies.
-Use `update` in a repetitive fashion (once a month? or use a service like [dependabot](https://dependabot.com/) to update all your dependencies.

-### Conclusion
+This way you keep both `package.json` and `package-lock.json` in sync and up to date.

+Make `update` a repetitive task, say once a month, to update your dependencies. (or use a service like [dependabot](https://dependabot.com/ but make sure that you have a good test coverage).
+This way you ensure that you keep your dependencies up to date and you avoid bubbling up technical debt.

 **More references**:
 - Differences between `npm install` and `npm ci`: https://stackoverflow.com/questions/52499617/what-is-the-difference-between-npm-install-and-npm-ci